Explains what antipsychotics are used for, how the medication works, possible side effects and information about withdrawal.

 - lung disease with breathing problems

-In some medical circumstances, your doctor may decide it's not safe to prescribe you an antipsychotic at all.
+In some cases, it may not be safe to prescribe you an antipsychotic.
 For example, you should never be given an antipsychotic if:

 - you have phaeochromocytoma (a type of tumour causing very high blood pressure)